Dropsource/monarch/CONTRIBUTING.md

 const ELASTICSEARCH_PASSWORD = '';
 const VERSION_API_URL = '';
 ```
-_Ideally the contributor should not have to create the settings.dart file._
-_After changing usage or analytics requirements, this will probably change._

-2. Create a file tools/local_settings.yaml, and populate it with the paths to your
+3. Create a file tools/local_settings.yaml, and populate it with the paths to your
    local flutter sdks:
 ```
 local_flutter_sdks: